Belmont Family Turns Basement Into Tropical Paradise For February Vacation

 BELMONT (CBS) – The pandemic isn’t stopping one local family from enjoying their school vacation week.

-Instead of traveling somewhere tropical, the Saidnaweys brought Florida to their Belmont home.RELATED: Watch Live @ 12: Gov. Baker Update On COVID Vaccines In Massachusetts
+Instead of traveling somewhere tropical, the Saidnaweys brought Florida to their Belmont home.RELATED: Windshield Smashed By Flying Ice On Route 11 In Gilford, NH

-They decorated the basement with an inflatable pool, palm trees and beach chairs.RELATED: COVID Protocols In Place For Ash Wednesday
+They decorated the basement with an inflatable pool, palm trees and beach chairs.RELATED: Man Wanted In Killing Of New Hampshire Man Arrested In Framingham

-Oliver and Abby spent the day in their swimsuits, cooling off in the water.MORE: Wednesday's Child: 14-Year-Old Marissa
+Oliver and Abby spent the day in their swimsuits, cooling off in the water.MORE: Keller @ Large: Remembering Conservative Talk Radio Host Rush Limbaugh

 Here’s hoping mom and dad were able to have a little tropical cocktail as well.